code-and-effect/effective_test_bot/README.md

 Stop testing and start test botting.

-A minitest library of capybara-webkit based feature tests that should pass in every Ruby on Rails application.
+A [minitest](https://github.com/seattlerb/minitest) library of [capybara](https://github.com/jnicklas/capybara) based feature tests that should pass in every Ruby on Rails application.

-Adds many additional minitest assertions and capybara quality of life helper functions.
+Adds many additional assertions and quality of life helper functions.

-Provides a curated set of minitest/capybara/rails testing gems and a well configured `test_helper.rb` minitest file.
+Provides a curated set of minitest, capybara, and rails testing gems and a well configured `test_helper.rb` file.

 Run `rake test:bot:environment` to validate your testing environment.
 Ensures that all fixtures and seeds are properly initialized.
 Makes sure database transactions and web sessions correctly reset between tests.